-The great thing about being an independent author is that you really can write what you want and still have it published.
-Prior to the electronic reading revolution, you could still write whatever you wanted, but if you wanted it published, you’d better hope that what you wanted to write was whatever the publishing houses were looking for.
-The trouble now is that you can write what you want and publish it, but that doesn’t mean that anyone will read it.
+These days, due to the ease of self-publishing, you can write what you want and still have it published, but does that mean you will make money from writing.
+Prior to the electronic reading revolution, you could still write whatever you wanted, but if you wanted it published, you’d better hope that what you wanted to write was whatever the publishing houses wanted.
+The trouble now is that you can write what you want and publish it, but that doesn’t mean that anyone will buy it.

 Are your expectations realistic?

 Do you notice how many authors are now teaching others, running courses and workshops, or selling books on self-publishing?
 Why are they doing that?
-Because there’s more money in that than selling fiction these days.
+Because there’s more money in that for them than selling fiction.
 My best selling book is my book on writing, and I suspect authors with books on publishing and marketing will find that it’s the same for them.
-The fiction market is just so crowded, and the number of readers isn’t increasing, because the younger generations are turning to all the other forms of entertainment.
+The fiction market is just so crowded, and the number of people reading literature is in decline (apart from a surge in reading during the covid-19 lockdowns).
+I expect this is because people have so many other forms of entertainment from which to choose.

-Writing the book is only the first step; once written it has to be published – if you want any one to read it – and then marketed, and that’s the bit most authors don’t like much.
+Writing the book is only the first step; once written, if you want others to read it, your book has to be published and then marketed, and that’s the bit most authors don’t like much.
 We’d rather just keep on writing.
 But these days, even if you’re traditionally published, you need to do some marketing yourself.
-If you’re self-published, you’ve put up the money for editing and covers and you’ll want to get your money back at least, but unless you manage to write a best seller, getting the money back will take time, and some may never cover their costs.
+If you’re self-published, you’ve put up the money for editing and covers, and you’ll want to get your money back at least, but unless you manage to write a best seller, getting the money back will take time, and some may never cover their costs.

-Writing is not worth the time if you’re counting the minutes and expecting to be paid for it.
-But we don’t write for the money; we write because we get inspired to do so.
+The bottom line is that writing is not worth the time if you’re counting the minutes and expecting to be paid for it.
+But we don’t write for the money; we write because we’re inspired to do so.
 We write because we enjoy it, and when we don’t enjoy it anymore, we stop.

 I think the way to treat the business of writing and publishing is as a hobby.